 However many ecologists use both devices in tandem:

 - A EMT with sound off, to detect bats onscreen, and check peak frequencies.

 - Then a Hetrodyne detector to tune to the specific frequency identified on the EMT, to enable watching of bat behaviour and hear echolocation in real time.

 As stated above, static full spectrum devices like the Song Meter SM4Bat (£1230) are often deployed by professionals in the field for weeks at a time.
 But the cost prohibits amateur use.
 The group does however have an Anabat available for loan to members.

 However a partnership between Oxford and Southampton Universities has produced the AudioMoth (£60), a tiny, low cost, static ultrasound recorder.
 While the AudioMoth is more noisy, and not as sensitive as professional equipment, its low cost means it can be deployed in many different situations without worry.

 The device has been trailed by the BCT over the past couple of years as part of their British Bat Survey, but it is still at early stages of development.
 Hence some DIY skills are needed to produce housings, and software skills are needed to configure for use.
-A couple of our group members have Audiomoths and are working with them, so you can expect to hear more about them over the coming year.
+A couple of our group members have Audiomoths and are working with them, and publishing test results over the coming year.

 Where to buy a Bat Detector?